react-boilerplate/react-boilerplate/docs/general/introduction.md

 ## Tech Stack

-Here's a curated list of packages (in no particular order) that you should have knowledge of, before starting your awesome project.
+Here's a curated list of packages that you should have knowledge of, before starting your awesome project.
 However, the best way to have a complete list of dependencies is to see [package.json](https://github.com/mxstbr/react-boilerplate/blob/master/package.json).

 ### Core